-Anahit Fitzpatrick is the Asset Development Program Manager & the Financial Confidence and Coaching Program Coordinator at The Midas Collaborative.
-She primarily manages the matched savings programs, helping with management of the Invest in College Success project, works closely with Susan Wolfson on coordination and development of the FCCP, and many other initiatives.
+Anahit Fitzpatrick is the Asset Development Program Advisor at The Midas Collaborative.
+She manages the matched savings programs and many other initiatives.
 Anahit received a Bachelor of Arts in International Studies with minors in Business and Spanish from Bentley University.
-She has been with The Midas Collaborative for six years now, and has learned a great deal about non-profit management, supervision and leadership through management of Midas’s Matched Savings Program.
+She has been with The Midas Collaborative for seven years now, and has learned a great deal about non-profit management, supervision and leadership through management of Midas’s Matched Savings Program.
 Through this growth, she has become well versed in how to successfully run a matched savings programs.
 This has led to opportunities to collaborate with CFED on projects to better improve Midas’s programs and working to improve the technical assistance that is provided to grantees for AFI’s programs.
-She has also learned a great deal about the financial education infrastructure in Massachusetts through the coordination of the FCC Program, and her work with the MassSaves Coalition in her first few years.
+She has also learned a great deal about the financial education infrastructure in Massachusetts through her work with the MassSaves Coalition in her first few years.
 Anahit always strive to learn more about the industry and is committed to her and her colleague’s professional growth.
 In May 2016 Anahit completed the Institute of Non-Profit Management and Leadership’s CORE Certificate program, to better improve her management and leadership skills.
 And of course, she thinks bees are okay, but honey is better.

 The Midas Collaborative Board of Directors is comprised of representatives from full members of the Collaborative, and at-large professionals from around the state who are passionate about the mission of Midas.